 Achievable: The objective should be achievable considering the resources and constraints.
 While creating this part of the objective, identify the steps to achieve the target and ask yourself how you will achieve it.

 Realistic: This is one of the most important ones.
 Make sure that the objective is realistic and practical.
 While creating this part, ask yourself if you have enough budget, time and does your team have the right knowledge to complete the objective.

 Time-Bound: Make sure that the objective has a deadline or defined.
 Having a specific end date helps everybody to focus on the objective.
 It also helps the team to understand the relationship between related objectives.
 For example, Objective 1 cannot start until Objective 2 finishes or Objective 1 and Objective two should be completed at the same time.

 No matter which project management methodology (Agile, Scrum, Kanban, Waterfall) you are using, you need to define project objectives clearly that all stakeholders agree with.
 Project objectives are set during the project initiation and they guide decision making throughout the lifespan of the project.
 You need to reach the project objectives in order to achieve the project goals.
 In order to achieve the objectives, you need to define them clearly and then support them with an action plan.
 Establishing smart project objectives helps you to set out your road map.
 If you perform this, you will increase the chance of your project’s success.

-In this article, we discussed what a project objective is, how to set out objectives using the smart method.
+In this article, we discussed what a project objective is, what are the 5 smart goals and how to set out objectives using the smart criteria with examples.